Day Campus Program Scholarships

-Jean Carter Jarrell ’49 Endowed Scholarship – The scholarship fund was established in 2015 by alumna Jean Carter Jarrell, Class of 1949, as a tribute to her parents, Jewel Donnan Carter and Rudolph Eaves Carter, who encouraged her to further her education at Limestone College.
+Jean Carter Jarrell ’49 Endowed Scholarship – The scholarship fund was established in 2015 by alumna Jean Carter Jarrell, Class of 1949, as a tribute to her parents, Jewel Donnan Carter and Rudolph Eaves Carter, who encouraged her to further her education at Limestone University.
 The scholarship is available to traditional day students, enrolled full-time, that are motivated to succeed and express an interest in bettering themselves.
 The recipient shall be from any class.
 Students with an average GPA are encouraged to apply.
 Students majoring in physical education, sports management, or any other major related to athletics are not eligible to receive this scholarship.

 The Louise Pettit Jones ’37 Endowed Scholarship – The scholarship was established in 2004 through a charitable bequest by Louise Pettit Jones, a 1937 alumna.
 The scholarship is available to Limestone juniors or seniors who are South Carolina residents, preferably from Cherokee County, majoring in music, and maintaining a GPA of 3.0 or better, with demonstrated financial need.
 Eligible students must have good moral character and be active in the church.
 The scholarship is renewable annually if all criteria are met.

-The Elizabeth Jones Jordan Endowed Scholarship - The A. Foster Jordan Family established this fund in 2005 in memory of Mrs. Elizabeth Jones Jordan, a graduate of Limestone College in 1926.
+The Elizabeth Jones Jordan Endowed Scholarship - The A. Foster Jordan Family established this fund in 2005 in memory of Mrs. Elizabeth Jones Jordan, a graduate of Limestone University in 1926.
 It is available to an incoming female freshman from Union County, South Carolina, with a cumulative grade point average of 3.0 or higher with financial need.
 The recipient must also be a graduate of a high school in Union County, South Carolina.

 The Emil Leskanic Baseball Scholarship Fund - This scholarship fund was established in 1998 by Jesse Leskanic in honor of his father, Emil Leskanic.
 The scholarship will be awarded to student-athletes who excel in the game of baseball, are good citizens, and are successful in their academic studies.